sciactive/pnotify/README.md

 * `min_height: "16px"` - Minimum height of the notice.
 It will expand to fit content.
 * `type: "notice"` - Type of the notice. "notice", "info", "success", or "error".
 * `icon: true` - Set icon to true to use the default icon for the selected style/type, false for no icon, or a string for your own icon class.
-* `animation: "fade"` - The animation to use when displaying and hiding the notice. "none", "show", "fade", and "slide" are built in to jQuery.
-Others require jQuery UI.
-Use an object with effect_in and effect_out to use different effects.
+* `animation: "fade"` - The animation to use when displaying and hiding the notice. "none" and "fade" are supported through CSS.
+Others are supported through the Animate module and Animate.css.
-* `animate_speed: "slow"` - Speed at which the notice animates in and out. "slow", "def" or "normal", "fast" or number of milliseconds.
+* `animate_speed: "normal"` - Speed at which the notice animates in and out. "slow", "normal", or "fast".
+Respectively, 400ms, 250ms, 100ms.
-* `position_animate_speed: 500` - Specify a specific duration of position animation.
-* `opacity: 1` - Opacity of the notice.
 * `shadow: true` - Display a drop shadow.
 * `hide: true` - After a delay, remove the notice.
 * `delay: 8000` - Delay in milliseconds before the notice is removed.
 * `mouse_reset: true` - Reset the hide timer if the mouse moves over the notice.
 * `remove: true` - Remove the notice's elements from the DOM after it is removed.
 * `insert_brs: true` - Change new lines to br tags.
+* `destroy: true` - Whether to remove the notice from the global array when it is closed.
 * `stack: {"dir1": "down", "dir2": "left", "push": "bottom", "spacing1": 25, "spacing2": 25, "context": $("body"), "modal": false}` - The stack on which the notices will be placed.
 Also controls the direction the notices stack.

 Desktop Module